luke10x/mlb-weather/README.md

 And they are supposed to be performed on regular basis.
 (As opposed others are performed mostly after some changes in our codebase).

+Use this command to run smoke tests:

+    mvn -P smoke-tests test

+To run every single test of any type:

+     mvn -P all-tests test

+And simply running without profile specified:

+    mvn clean test

+Will run all unit, integration, and contract tests (but not smoke tests).

 ### Retrospective